OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/index.md

 * Using Slack for communication
 * Using Docker to limit the impact of external code on our system.

+* Finding an open source project to contribute to.
 * Learn reading and understanding code written by other developers.
 * Refactoring code
-* Writing automated tests.
+* Testing: Running test, writing tests, test coverage
+* Static code analyzers, linters, prettifiers.
 * Generating html from the documentation.
 * Commenting on each-others pull-requests.
 * Fixing bugs.
 * Improving the documentation.

+* Optional: GitLab, Jenkins

-## Syllabus
+## Other

-* Background of Open Source and Free Software
-    * History of Open Source and Free Software
-    * The motivation - why people and organization create open source software and why do they contribute?
-    * The value of Open Source
-* GitHub Pull-Request process
-* The value of CI systems (Demo GitHub Actions)
-* Markdown and creating GitHub pages to take notes of the course
-    * Students will be required to maintain a journal of what they learned and what the accomplished
+* Participants will be required to maintain a journal of what they learned and what the accomplished.
-    * The language of the journal does not matter, but it has to be public.
+    The language of the journal does not matter, but it has to be public.
-* Understanding other CI system
-    * GitLab pipelines
-    * Jenkins
-* Git on the command line including branching, merging, rebasing, stash, bisect.
-* Forking,  cloning, sending pull-request
-* Finding an open source project to contribute to.
-    * Learn about the various ways to find projects (e.g. GitHub Search, PyDigger, Ruby Digger, CPAN Digger)
-    * Learn how to set up local environment
-    * Learn how to evaluate the difficulty of the contribution.
+* Participants will be required to review the work of each other.
-* Running the tests of a project.
-* Generating test coverage report.
-* Running a static code analyzer (linter) on the project.
-* Add tests to a project
-* Configure CI (GitHub Actions or GitLab pipeline)
-* Repeat the last few items several times

 ## Some more background

 * A [list of higher education institutions](https://github.com/szabgab/open-source-by-higher-education) that published open source code.
 * A [list of corporations](https://github.com/szabgab/open-source-by-corporations) that published open source code.
+* A [list of governments](https://github.com/szabgab/open-source-by-government) that published open source code.

 ## Additional reading material